mjayadharan/mjayadharan/README.md

 <br>

-## Checkout some of my recent projects:
+## Checkout some of my recent projects and preprints:
 ---------------------
 ### Machine Learning:
 1)  __[Fluidlearn](https://github.com/mjayadharan/FluidLearn)__: A python based package to solve  flid flow PDEs using deep learning techniques.